ibm-cloud-docs/CDN/how-to-configure-object-storage.md

   > done
 ```

-For more information on how to use {{site.data.keyword.cloud_notm}} Object Storage, refer to [Accelerate delivery of static files using a CDN](/docs/solution-tutorials?topic=solution-tutorials-static-files-cdn).
+For more information, see [Accelerate delivery of static files using a CDN](/docs/solution-tutorials?topic=solution-tutorials-static-files-cdn).